The Court Process...

 Alternative Dispute Resolution Scheme: Template

-Applying for Custody: Court Procedure
+Applying for a Residence Order (Custody): Court Procedure

 Cafcass Staff: A Broad Cross Section of Society?